jxc761/3DMotionDB/AnnotationTool/README.md

 AnnotationTool
 ==============

-A tool to set up a camera in Sketchup scene.
+A tool to set the camera for a SketchUp scene.

 =================
 Install